BOARD OF EDUCATION ELECTIONS

 I love living in Englewood.
 We are made up of multiple beautiful communities in a city that is breathtakingly beautiful.
-The sky is the limit for how great our public schools can be.
+The sky is the limit for how great our schools can be.
 I have been privileged to serve on the board of education for the past year.
-The achievements I am most proud of from this past year include setting measurable academic standards, promoting the dual language program, increasing the music & arts education, and increasing community engagement at meetings and in the budget process.
-There is still so much work to do.
-I believe that if we focus on student success and double down on the things we are great at, we can see our academics improve by leaps and bounds.
-I am ready to continue giving my time, energy and expertise to work with my fellow board members and our committed school administration to earn your vote & help our students and city thrive.
+The achievements I am most proud of include voting towards setting measurable academic standards, promoting the dual language program, increasing the music & arts offerings, & increasing community engagement at meetings & in the budget process.
+There is still so much more to do, and we have to do better for our kids.
+I believe that if we focus on student academics we will see our schools improve by leaps & bounds.
+I am ready to continue giving my time, energy & expertise to work with my fellow board members & our committed school administration to help our students & city thrive.

 "My wife and I moved here with the intention of making this town our forever home."